No Products in the Cart

 Pick through the black eyed peas to look for dirt or pebbles and then soak them in cold water for 3-8 hrs.

-Melt the butter in a large pot or dutch oven over medium heat and add the onions, salt, pepper, and Bravado Spice Crimson Tex-Cajun Seasoning.
-Sauté until translucent, and then add the garlic.
+Melt the butter in a large pot or dutch oven over medium heat and add the onions.
+Let the onions cook until they're translucent.
+Then add the minced garlic, collard greens, salt, pepper, and Bravado Spice Crimson Tex-Cajun Seasoning.
+Cook until the collard greens have wilted and softened.

-Add the chopped collard green and cook until wilted and softened.
-Then add the black eyed peas, Bravado Spice Crimson Hot Sauce, ham hock, and add enough broth so that the beans are just covered, and the ham hock is mostly covered.
+Add the black eyed peas, Bravado Spice Crimson Hot Sauce, ham hock, and enough broth so that the beans are just covered, and the ham hock is mostly covered.

 Simmer for about three hours, stirring occasionally, and adding more broth if needed.
 There should still be a little liquid at the bottom.
 Turn off the heat when the beans are soft and buttery but still retain a bit of texture.
 Serve with cornbread.